 What is Music PR?

 Journalists receive hundreds of emails a day from musicians claiming they are the biggest act of the year.
 How do you stand out from them?
 Most PR pros, unless just starting out, will have a network of journalists that they took the time to develop.
 There have been face-to-face interactions, conversations on topics outside of music, and possibly general life updates.
 But what does that mean for you?
 Let me ask you this, are you more likely to open an email from someone you know or a complete stranger?
-A PR person's connections provide you with the best opportunity to get placement outside of having newsworthy material.
+A PR person's connections provide you with a prime opportunity to land a placement in addition to having newsworthy material.

 WHAT WE DON'T DO (USUALLY)

 We don't book shows, but placements can lead to venues discovering you or a musician asking you to open for them.
-We don't get your music airplay, but we might write the one-sheet used to get you airplay.
+We don't get your music airplay, but we might write the one-sheet used to promote you.
 We don't manage you or take part in other various business activities outside of public relations.
 We don't distribute or sell your music, but we will give it to journalists so they can write about it.

 Hopefully, we answered some of your questions but if not, email us.
 We love to have our brains picked.
 You can also email us if you're interested to see what Dominant Seventh can do for you!
 We care about the music community and the newbies just getting started.
 You can check out SonicBids' Blog for a day in the life of a publicist which is what inspired our post!